 54 Now when Solomon finished offering all this prayer and this plea to theLord, he arose from facing the altar of the Lord, where he had knelt with hands outstretched towards heaven; 55he stood and blessed all the assembly of Israel with a loud voice:

-73 Your hands have made and fashioned me;
+73 Your hands have made me and fashioned me; *

-74 Those who fear you shall see me and rejoice,
+74 Those who fear you will be glad when they see me, *

-75 I know, O Lord, that your judgements are right,
+75 I know, O Lord, that your judgments are right *

-and that in faithfulness you have humbled me.
+and that in faithfulness you have afflicted me.

-76 Let your steadfast love become my comfort
+76 Let your loving-kindness be my comfort, *

-77 Let your mercy come to me, that I may live;
+77 Let your compassion come to me, that I may live, *

 for your law is my delight.

-80 May my heart be blameless in your statutes,
+80 Let my heart be sound in your statutes, *

 25 Now there was a man in Jerusalem whose name was Simeon; this man was righteous and devout, looking forward to the consolation of Israel, and the Holy Spirit rested on him.
 26It had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord’s Messiah.
 27Guided by the Spirit, Simeon came into the temple; and when the parents brought in the child Jesus, to do for him what was customary under the law, 28Simeon took him in his arms and praised God, saying,